jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client.md

 ### Spotlight Cloud

-Use the Spotlight Client to Configure uploading to Spotlight Cloud.
+Use the Spotlight Client to [Configure uploading to Spotlight Cloud][enterprise_cfgds_spotlightcloud].

 In a federation of Spotlight Diagnostic Server each Spotlight Diagnostic Server is independently configured for Spotlight Cloud.

 ### Playback Database

-Use the Spotlight Client to configure the Playback Database.
+Use the Spotlight Client to [configure the Playback Database][enterprise_cfgds_playbackdatabase].

 In a federation of Spotlight Diagnostic Server each Spotlight Diagnostic Server connects to its own Playback Database.

 ### Spotlight Statistics Repository

-Use the Spotlight Client to enable and configure the Spotlight Statistics Repository and generate reports.
+Use the Spotlight Client to enable and [configure the Spotlight Statistics Repository][enterprise_cfgds_ssr] and generate reports.

-In a federation of Spotlight Diagnostic Server each Spotlight Statistics Repository is independently configured in relation to the Spotlight Diagnostic Server.

-Spotlight Client is a comprehensive viewer to Spotlight data.
-The Spotlight Client is required to configure Spotlight and access Reporting and Trending data.

 ### Monitored connections in the deployment